 It was getting close to closing time and there were only a few visitors inside hanging around the exhibition cases.
 Two young girls were constantly giggling and not taking it at all seriously, there was a man with a limp, an elderly couple looked thoroughly bemused by it all and half a dozen people from a tour group were wandering around rather self-consciously.
 For my part I had not seen so many male reproductive organs since I inadvertently strayed onto a naturist beach on the Spanish island of Fuerteventura!

 The exhibits ranged from some of the largest to some of the smallest in the animal kingdom.
 The largest is a portion of a blue whale’s penis measuring one hundred and seventy centimetres long and weighing seventy kilograms but is in fact only the end bit as the entire organ which in its full glory would have been about five metres long would take up most of the room in the small museum!
-At the other end of the scale the penis of a hamster at only two millimetres is the smallest item in the collection and needs a magnifying glass to see it – and, before anyone else mentions it – rather like the magnifying glass that I keep in the bathroom at home!
+At the other end of the scale the penis of a hamster at only two millimetres is the smallest item in the collection and needs a magnifying glass to see it.

-The bit I liked best was the amusing “folklore section” exhibiting mythological penises with specimens allegedly taken from elves, trolls and kelpies.
-The Elf penis is supposed to be impressively huge but you can’t see it of course because in Icelandic folklore elves and trolls are invisible so it sits mockingly in an empty glass jar.
+The section I liked best was the amusing “folklore section” exhibiting mythological penises with specimens allegedly taken from elves, trolls and kelpies.
+The Elf penis is supposed to be of impressive proportions but you can’t see it of course because in Icelandic folklore elves and trolls are invisible so it sits mockingly in an empty glass jar.
 It’s a good joke!

 For many years, the museum apparently tried to get a human penis but was only able to obtain testicles and a foreskin from two separate donors and only recently has it acquired the full article.
 I’m afraid that I don’t have any more details on exactly why this is so difficult to accomplish.
 The Icelandic donor was a ninety-five year-old man who was said to have been a bit of a gigolo in his youth and wanted to donate his penis to the museum to ensure his “eternal fame”.